 Serena Butler, Logistics Co-Ordinator for the Znaniye Foundation spoke to Nub News and described their work as: “We work to support young people to reach their potential, to encourage their self-expression, and to build social interaction and community integration in safe, friendly and stimulating environments.”

 Want to Get Involved?

-With the effects of the pandemic due to have long term consequences, we have made sure that the Community Catch Up Scheme will run for a substantial amount of time, in order to have the most beneficial effect on the educational attainment of students, but there will need to be more next year.
+With the effects of the pandemic due to have long term consequences, we had to make sure that the Community Catch Up Scheme would run for a substantial amount of time, in order to have the most beneficial effect on the educational attainment of students, but there will need to be more.